hager3012/HospitalManagementSystemTask/README.md

 - **Upcoming Appointments:**
   - Retrieve a list of upcoming appointments with details such as date, time, and assigned healthcare provider.
+- **Displaying Available Time Slots:**
+  - When a patient logs into the system, they should see a list of available time slots based on the selected doctor's schedule.
+  - Time slots should be displayed with relevant details such as the date, time, and doctor's name.

 ### 7. Register an Appointment with Doctor or Cancel